WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-08-Exercise-your-tester-mindset-by-being-a-real-user-and-comparing-against-the-competition.markdown

 I selected to do so from importing a Postman collection, using the one I created earlier.

+> __Sometimes testing with data intentionally designed to exacerbate failure
+> is more effective and efficient.
+Sometimes testing with real data that
+> comes from a real purpose is more effective and efficient.
+Scenario based
+> testing tends toward the latter.__

-> _Postman also allows creation of test suites by describing the REST API
-> under test.
-I had done this earlier, but I wanted to investigate their
+ _Postman also allows creation of test suites by describing the REST API under test.
+I had done this earlier, but I wanted to investigate their import story._
-> import story.

 I was presented with a screen saying I would receive an email when the import processing was complete.

-_Time to deviate from being a normal, well-behaved, nervouse user..._
+_Time to deviate from being a normal, well-behaved, nervous user..._

+As a user of product, when something tells me to wait until a process is complete, I do that.
+I have had enough things break, data disappear, systems get stuck, hours or effort lost, and other wasting of time that comes of catching a system off-guard and out of its normal state that when I am trying to get something real done, I prefer to tread carefully and follow instructions.

+As a tester, that goes out the door.
+I am going exploring.
+Not maliciously, because I also know that lots of real users are not as cautious as I am, and will impatiently poke around.

+> __When the system says "wait for this thing..." try not waiting.__